sleepingjun/How-a-CNN-work/README.md

 # To visualize how a CNN works.
 For Chinese reader, there is a [Traditional Mandarin translation version](https://github.com/sleepingjun/How-a-CNN-work/blob/main/Traditional%20Mandarin%20doc.md).
+If you find that colab link has broken, please contacting me by mail (yuchun.ni812@gmail.com).
+I will fix it.

 This was my freelance research assignment in January, 2021.
 Visualizing Convolutional Neural Networks using weights and heatmap(grad-CAM and grad-CAM++).